Mariko HORI

 She is also a vocalist for the Tokyo-based experimental band 'Information' and organizes an international experimental event called ‘Soro-sorO.'

-Her work explores various ambiguous boundaries: between presence and absence, natural and artificial, self and other.
-Using installations and collages, she creates spaces where the ephemeral becomes visible, inviting reflection on the fluid and layered nature of existence.
+Hori’s practice examines ambiguous boundaries: between presence and absence, nature and artificiality, self and other.
+She creates spaces where the ephemeral becomes visible, encouraging reflection on the fluid and layered nature of existence.

 She is also a vocalist for the Tokyo-based experimental band 'Information' and organizes an international experimental event called ‘Soro-sorO.'

-Her work explores various ambiguous boundaries: between presence and absence, natural and artificial, self and other.
-Using installations and collages, she creates spaces where the ephemeral becomes visible, inviting reflection on the fluid and layered nature of existence.
+Hori’s practice examines ambiguous boundaries: between presence and absence, nature and artificiality, self and other.
+She creates spaces where the ephemeral becomes visible, encouraging reflection on the fluid and layered nature of existence.